AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving: Experiment

 \subsection{"Aha Moment"}

-A compelling insight observed during the development of AutoDrive-R² is the emergence of a \textbf{``reasoning self-correction moment''}, where the model systematically identifies and resolves contradictions in its initial trajectory planning.
-Here's a representative example from our experiments:
+\yzl{ A compelling insight observed during the development of AutoDrive-R² is the emergence of a \textbf{``reasoning self-correction moment''}, where the model systematically identifies and resolves contradictions in its initial trajectory planning. }